Olevi-id/ip-auth-proxy-template/readme.md

 ## Demonstration only

+This is only an example of one possible way of protecting an application with authentication.

 You should evaluate every aspect of this tool **VERY CAREFULLY** before using in production.
 This is only a demonstration on how to protect your application with authentication.
 This tool *does not* consider all aspects of information security, but you need to have a hold on your own implementation and deployment.

 There is an online demo at: <https://weare-test.testbed.youridentityplatform.biz>